 The subparameter Mode is required and may be either Driving, Non-Driving, or All.
 If the top-level model type is one of the I/O or 3-state models, Mode may be Driving, Non-Driving, or All, and up to two C_comp Models may be defined, one for Driving mode and one for Non-driving mode.
 For example, if the C_comp Model mode is Non-Driving, then the C_comp Model is used only in the high-Z state of a 3-state model.

-The Mode cannot not conflict with the top-level model type.
+The Mode cannot conflict with the top-level model type.
 For example, if the top-level model type is Open or Output, Mode cannot be set to Non-Driving.
 Similarly, if the top-level model type is Input, Mode cannot be set to Driving.

 The C_comp Model mode can be set to All to cover all permitted modes for any top-level model type including, for example, Input, Output, and I/O.